Colorectal cancers affect the large bowel and intestine.

 The MDT Coordinator is responsible for tracking the patient along their care pathway with the team and identifying potential breaches of cancer waiting times and targets.
 Their role ensures that all relevant patients are discussed at MDT meetings with supporting clinical information.

-Earlier in the year we surveyed patients about their experience with the Colorectal Cancer Nursing Team led by Vicenta Lazarescu, Colorectal CNS.
+In 2024 we surveyed patients about their experience with the Colorectal Cancer Nursing Team led by Vicenta Lazarescu, Colorectal CNS.

 We wanted to identify areas for local improvement and to inform the work of the Colorectal Nursing team.

-66% of patients were 61 years old or more, 25% of patients were aged 46 to 60 years, and 9% of patients were aged 31 to 45 years.
+44 surveys were returned and were included in the overall data.
+Of those patients who responded, 66% were aged 61 years or more, 25% were aged 46-60 years, and 9% of patients were aged 31 to 45 years.

 No patient identifiable data was collected.